 A compound butter is a simple culinary term that refers to any butter to which other flavorings are added.
 This technique is wonderful for chicken as well.
 It really keeps the breast moist, adds flavor, and gives the skin a great crisp, shiny finish.

 1 teaspoon salt

-- 1 tablespoon fresh ground black pepper
+1 tablespoon freshly ground black pepper

-- 2 tablespoons fresh thyme (minced)
+2 tablespoons finely chopped fresh thyme

-1/4 cup fresh sage (minced)
+1/4 cup minced fresh sage

-- 1/4 teaspoon Chinese five spice
+1/4 teaspoon Chinese five spice powder

-The skin is fairly tough and won't tear if you go slowly and carefully.
-You can pretty much separate the skin all the way from the cavity, where you started, to the front of the breast, and down toward the wing joint.
-Do this on both sides of the breast, but leave the skin attached to the center of breastbone itself.
+Position the turkey so that the cavity is facing out, set up to work forward, moving towards the neck.
+Using a long, thin flexible rubber or silicone spatula, slowly slide the tool between the skin and the flesh of the breasts on both sides of the breastbone.
+The skin is fairly tough and won't tear when going slowly and carefully.
+Separate the skin all the way from the cavity to the front of the breast and down toward the wing joint.
+Do this on both sides of the breast, but leave the skin attached to the center of the breastbone itself.

 Divide the butter mixture in half and stuff it under the skin on both sides and massage it down toward the front of the bird.
 Spread as evenly as possible, but don't worry about getting it perfect, as it will melt and spread out as the turkey roasts.
 Discard any leftover compound butter that has come into contact with the raw meat.
 Roast the turkey using a preferred method or recipe.